Troubleshooting Guide¶

 Causes and solutions:

-- Check operator logs for errors
+- Check operator logs for reconcile errors.

-- Verify router-hosts server is reachable
+- Verify the router-hosts server is reachable.

 Operator not connecting to router-hosts server¶